csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/D1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+The product is a web application that generates summer camp schedules for students using an inputted floor plan and user data.
+We are working on this with York Region Education Services, through one part-time and one full-time employee.
+The problem they presented us with was that last summer they had a hard time creating a schedule for their summer camp and matching said schedule to each room.
+Our website aims to simplify this process by automatically generating a schedule through individually inputted users or a mass import.
+This schedule will include breaks for students.
+We will allow the user to modify their room or swap students Users can choose a floorplan associated with each campus.
+The schedule will be determined based on the student’s ages, then friendships, and students will be placed in groups of 15-20.
+There are also specialty rooms like the computer room that each group wants to use once a week preferably 2-3 times.
+This schedule will be displayed on our website for easy access.
+Our website will also have a login system as only camp counselors and coordinators are meant to have access.
+This will include an administrator, where the person who creates the camp is an administrator and administrators can make anyone else an administrator.
+We have a Figma file as a useful diagram.

 #### Q2: Who are your target users?

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+The target users of our product are camp counselors and camp coordinators at YRES who need to make a schedule for their summer camp.
+They will be the ones that are responsible for inputting all the user data and generating the schedule.
+They will also use our product to make any modifications around rooms or student groups as they see fit.
+They will be able to view said schedule on our website.
+The indirect users are the students aged 5 to 12 attending said summer camp.
+They want a schedule that is based on their age and friendships.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?